EmCity/flink-cluster-model-trainer/README.md

 # Flink Cluster Model Trainer

-This is a project done last year for my practical course on "Big Data Science".
+This is a project done in the summer term 2017 for my practical course on "Big Data Science".

 ## Introduction